flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.creditCardCVC()` - requires the field's value to be a valid credit card CVC number.
 - `FormBuilderValidators.colorCode()` - requires the field's value to be a valid color code.
 - `FormBuilderValidators.date()` - requires the field's value to be a valid date string.
+- `FormBuilderValidators.dateRange()` - requires the field's value to be a within a date range.
 - `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
 - `FormBuilderValidators.equal()` - requires the field's value to be equal to the provided object.
 - `FormBuilderValidators.integer()` - requires the field's value to be an integer.